Marocco2/AM-GApps-Tool/README.md

 Go to Aow shortcut.
 Go to data > local > tmp > Gapps > app.
-Select all files and copy them to RootFS > app
-Do the same thing with etc - lib - framework > Permission.
+Select all files and copy them to RootFS > system > app Do the same thing with etc - lib - framework > Permission.
 Remember: Don't copy the folder; copy files from that folder (or File Explorer will duplicate the folder...)